It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: EXPERIMENTS

-At smaller values of $k$, {\tt MLE-NR} has the worst performance, and after a threshold ($k \approx70$), its performance converges to the performance of {\tt MLE-Secant} and {\tt CV-EM}.
+At smaller values of $k$, {\tt MLE-NR} has the worst performance, and after a threshold ($k \approx70$), its performance converges to the performance of {\tt MLE-Secant} and {\tt CV-FP}.
 Instead of error bars, we give boxplots in Figure~\ref{boxplot_outliers} for the respective estimates for these algorithms at sketch size $k = 20$.
 We can see the poor performance of {\tt MLE-NR} is mostly due to a higher number of outliers, since the interquartile range is comparable to other methods.
-Figure~\ref{boxplot_update_steps_FH_main} gives boxplots of update steps till convergence for {\tt MLE-NR}, {\tt MLE-Secant} and {\tt CV-EM}. {\tt CV-EM} generally takes fewer number of steps compared to the other two baselines, indicating the faster empirical convergence of {\tt CV-EM}.
+Figure~\ref{boxplot_update_steps_FH_main} gives boxplots of update steps till convergence for {\tt MLE-NR}, {\tt MLE-Secant} and {\tt CV-FP}. {\tt CV-FP} generally takes fewer number of steps compared to the other two baselines, indicating the faster empirical convergence of {\tt CV-FP}.
 Additional plots across all angles and norms, discussion of converging to the wrong estimate and convergence rates of a), b), and e) are in Appendix~\ref{CONVERGENCEDISCUSSION} and~\ref{secA4}.

 {\bf Implication of our experiments on reproducibility:} Most papers involving MLEs and CVEs focus on theoretical work (proving variance bounds) and experiments (comparing against benchmarked algorithms), but do not explicitly mention how respective estimates from the CVE and MLE are found, as the assumption is that a user can implement them on their own.
 We suspect this is why there are mixed empirical results when CVE and/or MLE are used.